 According to a BISHTA spokesperson, internet searches for hot tubs increased by over 650 per cent in 2020 as people sought fun things to do in summer at home, looking for alternatives to the usual family holiday.

-The association also commented that Brexit and COVID-19 had a positive effect on the hot tub industry as people invest more in their home lifestyles.
+The association also commented that Brexit and COVID-19 had a positive effect on the hot tub industry as people invest more in their home lifestyles and integrate with the staycation culture.
 “People are now focused on creating beautiful gardens and staycation-style improvements to create an ‘everydaycation experience’,” they said.

-Ready to invest in your own garden jacuzzi tub?
-Hydropool Surrey has just what you need.
+Ready to invest in your own garden jacuzzi tub for staycations?
+We have just what you need

 Looking for a home spa experience without the maintenance hassle?
 Hydropool self-cleaning hot tubs are expertly engineered so that you get to enjoy your garden jacuzzi, without having to worry about spending valuable time on cleaning.